 A Hundred Hands is a nonprofit trust whose mission is to help those directly involved in the creation of handmade art, crafts, and homemade foods, earn a fair and sustainable livelihood from their work.

-I dont miss the Hundred Hands collective that happens every year and I always have time set aside to visit the exhibition at-least twice each time.
-And it also helps that it happens like less than 5 kms radius from where I work and from Bangalore standards thats awesome!
+I don’t miss the Hundred Hands collective that happens every year and I always have time set aside to visit the exhibition at-least twice each time.
+And it also helps that it happens less than 5 km radius from where I work and from Bangalore standards that’s awesome!
 Apart from the gorgeous crafts on display, what I love the most is the friendly faces that you bump into.
 The hugs, the smiles, gossips, good food and the good energy that it creates is just not worth missing at all.
 The exhibition is on till Sunday at the United Theological College grounds and the rain hasn’t dampened the spirit one bit.

 I was there yesterday and here are 5 things that I absolutely fell in love with this year at the collective.
 The hardest part of the whole thing was keeping the list restricted to five.

-Well, there is nothing like making art functional and if it is Kerala mural its a pure pure winner.
-The combination of the warm wood and the delicate details and the amber tones in the painting just makes it an absolute must have for a art lover.
+Well, there is nothing like making art functional and if it is Kerala mural it’s a pure winner.
+The combination of the warm wood and the delicate details and the amber tones in the painting just make it an absolute must-have for an art lover.
 The stall also had some stunning bamboo floor lamps with murals painted on them, I did not take a picture of that, go have a look and enjoy the beauty.